SUEPPhysics/SUEPLimits/README.md

 ```
 Given the large number of phase space points in this analysis, it is recommendable to edit or create new datafiles config/inputs_20XX.yaml with a smaller number of files and adjust options_input in runcards.py to the corresponding file name.
 The code config/create_list/make_yaml.py helps with writing these yaml files.

-## The Code set up
+# The Code set up

-This section sits on top of the Combine tools and is run in 3 sections.
+This section sits on top of the Combine tools and is run in 4 sections.
 Make sure that the combine tools are up to date.

+## 1. Configuration

+Before we make cards, we need to set up the cross sections for the signal samples, and the list of histograms that are used as inputs for the cards for each year.

+To make the histograms lists, make a `filelist/<CHANNEL>/` directory, and place there the the list of samples you're intending to use.
+The script expects that for each sample there is a corresponding `<SAMPLE>_<TAG>.root` file containing the appropriate histograms inside.
+Then, run `make_yaml.py` which will produce a .yaml file for each year containing a list of histogram files for each sample.
+You will need to configure the parameters of this script, such as the input directory, the channel, etc.
+This script will inform you if some histograms files are missing.

+To make the cross section list, you can use `make_xsec.py`.

-## Creating Datacards
+## 2. Creating Datacards

 The first section creates datacards and root files that will be ready to input into combine.
 It does this by reading in the histograms made by coffea and preparing the different control and signal regions as well as the different systematic variations.
 Notice that after activating the combine tools through cmsenv, functions and packages from other environments might not work anymore so only activate cmsenv after completing the datacards.